XpiritBV/vslive-docker-handson/09. Docker compose/readme.md

 > What do you think is wrong?

-- Change name of sql server in connectionstring to sqldocker (or name of sqlcontainer)
+- Change name of SQL server in connectionstring to sqldocker (or the generated name of the SQL container)
 - Build and run the container again

 ## Create or use compose file